 - checkout

-The first step, checkout, is a special step to check out the source code; this will be downloaded to the working directory in CircleCI.
+The first step, checkout, is a special step to check out the source code of your application.
+This will be downloaded to the working directory in CircleCI.

 This step helps you avoid the Docker-in-Docker problem.
-In fact, you’re setting up an environment that is isolated from the CI or primary container, then using the remote host’s Docker Engine.
+In fact, you’re setting up an environment that is isolated from the CI or primary container environment, then using the remote host’s Docker Engine.

 Running tests